openedx/edx-platform/docs/guides/extension_points.rst

 Themes ("Comprehensive Theming")
 ********************************

 Changing the look and feel of the edX platform is generally done by creating a new "theme".
 See `Changing Themes for an Open edX Site`_ for documentation.
 Note that most theming documentation applies to the legacy UI components used in edX, which are .html files (django/mako templates) rendered by the backend and styled using either the "v1" or "v2" (a.k.a.
 "Pattern Library") stylesheets.
-However, the platform UI is slowly being replaced by new React-based "MicroFrontEnds" (MFEs), and a different approach is required for theming MFEs.
+However, the platform UI is slowly being replaced by new React-based "MicroFrontEnds" (MFEs), and a different approach is required for theming MFEs (see `Theming Microfrontends`_).

 Theming Microfrontends
 **********************